c7d5a6/mordheim-assault/docs/neutral.md

 ### 490 gc

-- Vampire (Leader, Fear, Immune to Psychology, Immune to Poisons, No Pain): Warhorse, Light Armour, Helmet, Two-handed Weapon, Killing Blow [110+80+15+10+15+30]
+- Vampire (Leader, Fear, Immune to Psychology, Immune to Poisons, No Pain): Nightmare (May Not Run, Immune to Poison, Immune to Psychology), Light Armour, Helmet, Two-handed Weapon, Killing Blow [110+80+15+10+15+30]
 - Dreg: bow [20+10]
 - Grave Guard[x2] (Fear, Immune to Psychology, Immune to Poisons, No Pain, Slow, Killing Blow): Sword, Shield [50+10+5]
 - Skeleton Warriors[x2] (Fear, Immune to Psychology, Immune to Poisons, No Pain, Slow, No Brain): Sword, Shield [20+10+5]